What do children learn in preschool?

 Finally, there are some common preschool trends in the way private preschools deliver curricula.
 This includes both pedagogical approaches and topical focuses (which depart from the core curriculum).
 Some preschools don’t follow these trends (or at least all of them), but they’ve become quite popular in recent years.

-Popular preschool pedagogical approaches:
+Popular preschool learning approaches:

 - Play-based learning: learning is built around uninterrupted blocks of play time.